2018-2019 Off-Campus Short Term Course Timeline

 Course travels as scheduled.
 Faculty contact Center for Global Education upon arrival to confirm contact information.

-Proposal support, field pedagogies, logistics, college policies, student forms, student recruitment:
+Proposal support, logistics, college policies, student forms, student recruitment:

 David Das, Assistant Director, Center for Global Education